 QUESTION: What is the difference between the L.K.Bennett Sledge and Sledge2?

-If you followed Kate back to 2011, you may have heard talk about a “Sledge” and a “Sledge2” pump.
+If you followed Kate back to 2011, you may have heard internet chatter about two different nude styles.
+The “Sledge” and a “Sledge2” pump.
 The latter is just a slightly updated version of the former.